 Transfer Apple services when federating

-When you’re enabling federation within Apple Business Manager, there are several services your organization relies on that might need to be transferred from personal Apple IDs to Managed Apple IDs.
+When you’re turning on federation within Apple Business Essentials, there are several services your organization relies on that might need to be transferred from personal Apple IDs to Managed Apple IDs.
 Below is a list of those services and recommended steps to ensure there’s no gap in continuity in accessing those services.

 Apple Push Notification service (APNs)